2019 Sheikh Kamal International Club Cup

 The 2019 Sheikh Kamal International Club Cup, also known as Sheikh Kamal Gold Cup 2019, was the 3rd edition of Sheikh Kamal International Club Cup, an international club football tournament hosted by the Chittagong Abahani in association with the Bangladesh Football Federation.
-This tournament will take place at the M. A. Aziz Stadium in the port city of Chittagong from 19 October to 30 October 2019.
-Participation fees for each team are US$10,000 and the champion of the tournament will be awarded US$50,000 and the runner-up will be awarded US$25,000.
+This tournament took place at the M. A. Aziz Stadium in the port city of Chittagong from 19 October to 30 October 2019.
+Participation fees for each team are US$10,000 and the champion of the tournament was awarded US$50,000 and the runner-up was awarded US$25,000.

-Terengganu are the current trophy holder.
-They defeated Chittagong Abahani by 2–1 on 31 October 2019.